-Stop Surprise Medical Bills
+Ending Surprise Medical Bills

-- Maintain fair, market-based payments for out-of-network care.
+■ Maintaining fair and market-based payments for out-of-network care.

 Role of Private Equity

 Everyone in America deserves affordable, high-quality coverage and care, and control over their health care choices.
 Surprise medical bills undermine these values, putting the health and financial stability of millions of patients at risk every year.
 As organizations representing America’s employers, unions and health insurance providers, we all have a role to play in ensuring that patients are informed, engaged, and protected from excessive costs.

 The Coalition Against Surprise Medical Billing Urges Congress to Protect and Support the No Surprises Act

 September 18, 2023 The Honorable Kevin McCarthy The Honorable Charles Schumer Speaker of the House Senate Majority Leader United States House of Representatives ...

 ICYMI: Patient, Consumer, and Employer Groups Comment on the Recent TMA III Ruling, Renewing Calls to Protect the No Surprises Act

 WASHINGTON, D.C. – (August 25, 2023) - Patient, consumer, and employer groups issued statements in response condemning the recent decision rendered in the Texas Medical Association v.
 United States Department of Health and Human Services case (TMA III), which...